 Providence is on the leading edge of stroke care.
-Providence Saint Joseph Medical Center hosts a Telestroke Network, allowing our experts to communicate via robot with patients and their families at other hospitals in the San Fernando Valley, including Providence Tarzana Medical Center.
+Providence Saint Joseph Medical Center hosts a Telestroke Network, allowing our experts to communicate via robot with patients and their families at other hospitals, including Providence Tarzana Medical Center in the San Fernando Valley and Providence Little Company of Mary Medical Center Torrance, in the South Bay.
 A physician can virtually diagnose and treat patients from miles away, sharing expertise that saves lives.

 Providence Tarzana was one of the first hospitals in the area to master carotid artery stenting, a minimally invasive treatment that opens the artery with the goal of preventing stroke.
 The stent, a small mesh tube, is maneuvered to wedge the artery open, improving blood flow to the brain.